-Is data visible to all units participating in HEAT?
+- Is data visible to all units participating in OSM?

-Initial support for HEAT is provided by the central IT Service Desk who can answer questions around use or provide support.
-The team can ideally be contacted by telephone on 01865 6-12345 or incidents can either be logged via HEAT self-service or by emailing firstname.lastname@example.org
+- Initial support for OSM is provided by the central IT Service Desk who can answer questions around use or provide support.
+The team can ideally be contacted by telephone on 01865 6-12345 or incidents can either be logged via OSM Self-Service or by emailing firstname.lastname@example.org

-Can I have my own instance of HEAT?
+- Can I have my own instance of OSM?

-There are number of ways to report from HEAT:
+- There are number of ways to report from OSM: